-The Rheumatology department at Summit Medical Group diagnoses and treats all types of arthritis and joint conditions as well as a variety of other musculoskeletal, autoimmune, and connective tissue disorders.
+The Rheumatology department at Summit Health diagnoses and treats all types of arthritis and joint conditions as well as a variety of other musculoskeletal, autoimmune, and connective tissue disorders.
 Our rheumatologists can help you with a wide range of rheumatologic disorders, including complex cases of systemic lupus or vasculitis.

 Our Rheumatology Expertise Includes: